wingel/fakenet/README.md

-# fakenet - a fake network device
+# fakenet - a fake network device driver for linux

-A fake network device driver which supports ethtool and is linked to a PCI device.
-The PCI device it will be linked to is the first PCI device in the system, usually the host bridge.
+This driver creates one or more fake network devices.
+The devices supports ethtool and are linked to a PCI device.
+The PCI device the devices will be linked to is the first PCI device of the system, usually the host bridge.

 ## Install driver